basedalexander/angular-vk/README.md

 ### Prerequisites

-You need git to clone the angular-seed repository.
-You can get git from
+You need git to clone the angular-vk-albums repository.

-Also use a number of node.js tools to initialize and test angular-vk-photos.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

-### Clone angular-seed
+### Clone angular-vk-albums

 ```
 git clone https://github.com/thohoh/angular-vk-albums